Level: Advanced (Level 3)Awarding Body: Edexcel

 Who are the teachers?

 You will be taught each unit by a teacher who is a specialist in the subject area.
-There are currently four teachers in the Science department, with many years’ combined experience of teaching their subject at advanced level and who hold BSc and Masters degrees or postgraduate certificates in their field and in education.
+There are currently four teachers in the science department, with many years’ combined experience of teaching their subject at advanced level and who hold BSc, Masters degrees and pHD with postgraduate certificates in their field of education.

-For further information, contact Ms R Pérez email@example.com.
+For further information, contact Dr N Singh firstname.lastname@example.org.

 What do students say about the course?